mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/release-notes/1.13.4/index.md

 ## Diagnostics
-- Archive `/var/log/mesos-state.tar` added to all Diagnostics bundles.
+- Archive `/var/log/mesos-state.tar` has been added to all Diagnostics bundles.
 (DCOS-56403)

 ## Installation

 - Windows build package now proceeds with the correct subset of packages.
 (DCOS_OSS-5429)
 - Mesos agent no longer deadlocks in RPC authenticatee.
 (DCOS-57388)
-- `systemd` timer and service unit included in `dcos-diagnostics` package so that the installer picks them up during installation.
+- `systemd` timer and service unit are now included in `dcos-diagnostics` package so that the installer picks them up during installation.
 (DCOS-56379)
  - Added variant `windows` to Python package.
 (DCOS-45547)